Robin Schouten

-Robin Schouten (born 25 February 1998) is a Dutch football player who currently plays for De Graafschap, on loan from Danish Superliga club SønderjyskE.
+Robin Schouten (born 25 February 1998) is a Dutch professional footballer who plays as a right-back for Bulgarian First League club Septemvri Sofia.

 Club career

 He made his Eerste Divisie debut for Jong Ajax on 18 August 2017 in a game against SC Cambuur.

 He moved to NAC Breda in July 2019.
 After two years, Schouten moved to Denmark and joined Danish Superliga club SønderjyskE on 25 August 2021, signing a deal until June 2024.
 On 20 June 2022, Schouten returned to his homeland, as he signed a one-year loan deal with De Graafschap.
+On 10 August 2023, after returning from loan, SønderjyskE confirmed that the parties had mutually agreed to terminate Schouten's contract.

+On 12 August 2023, Schouten signed a two-year contract with Emmen.
+In July 2025, he relocated to Bulgaria, signing a contract with First League club Septemvri Sofia.